EU summit takes hard look at Russia

 May is not expected to propose new EU-level sanctions on Russia, according to diplomats briefed on events, but will say that Russia violated the rules-based order in Europe and that Western allies must stand together.

-She will not put forward new evidence of Russia's guilt on Skripal either, but senior British officials did that with European counterparts in Brussels on Wednesday and London has shared classified information with other member states bilaterally.
+She will not put forward new evidence of Russia's guilt on Skripal either, but senior British officials did that with European counterparts in Brussels on Wednesday and London has shared classified information with EU states bilaterally.

-There's "no plausible alternative explanation" than that Russia did it, leaders plan to say in a joint declaration along the lines of a foreign ministers' communique adopted on Monday.
+There's "no plausible alternative explanation" than that Russia did it, leaders plan to say in a joint declaration on Thursday along the lines of a foreign ministers' communique adopted on Monday.

 "What happened with Russia was serious … we'll use the strongest formulation possible," an EU diplomat said.